vadimtsushko/qlikcode/README.md

 Extension works for files with extension `qlikview-vars`.

 For each save corresponding json file should be created.
-Only most severe errors would be checked on that state:
+Only most severe errors would be checked on that stage:
 Some examples:

 - `--` instead of `---` tag as delimiter between expressions